-With the governor’s lukewarm opinion on regulated sports books, the Vermont State Legislature did not introduce a sports betting bill in 2018.
+With the governor’s lukewarm opinion on regulated sportsbooks, the Vermont State Legislature did not introduce a sports betting bill in 2018.

 Virginia legalized historical racing machines at tracks and off-track betting facilities.
 Soon after, Revolutionary Racing out of Chicago bought the defunct Colonial Downs horse racing track for $20 million.
 Meanwhile, Virginia Secretary of Finance Aubrey Layne suggested sports betting might be legalized in 2019.

-Not far from Colonial Downs, the Pamunkey Indian tribe is developing a $700 million tribal casino with funding from a billionaire.
-The tribe won the right to build a casino in 2016, when the U.S. Department of the Interior’s Indian Affairs Bureau ruled the Pamunkey owned sovereign territory in the state.
+Not far from Colonial Downs, the Pamunkey Indian Tribe is developing a $700 million tribal casino with funding from a billionaire.
+The tribe won the right to build a casino in 2016 when the US Department of the Interior’s Indian Affairs Bureau ruled the Pamunkey owned sovereign territory in the state.
 Several interests are backing casinos.

 In September 2018, local businessmen Jim McGlothlin and Clyde Stacy also pitched a casino development plan for a casino in the closed Bristol Mall, but the plan has received no official sanction.

 Virginia State Senator Louise Lucas (D-Portsmouth) introduced a Hampton Roads casino bill in 2017, but the bill died in committee in 2018.
-Departing Gov. Terry McAuliffe had supported the bill that promised $200 million to $600 million in revenues each year.
+Departing Governor Terry McAuliffe had supported the bill that promised $200 million to $600 million in revenues each year.

 HB 2332 and SB 6331 call for a self-exclusion list for problem gambling and pathological gamblers.
 SB 5671 simplifies charitable gaming organizations to help them raise funds easier, as well as engage in social gaming.

 Washington also is on the frontline of the skin-gambling and loot box debate.
-SB 6266 commissions a study on whether loot boxes in video games should be considered gambling.
-HB 2881 makes it a crime for a third-party site to facilitate gambling on video game skins, booster packs, or loot boxes.
+SB 6266 commissions a study on whether loot boxes in video games should be considered a form of betting.
+HB 2881 makes it a crime for a third-party site to facilitate wagering on video game skins, booster packs, or loot boxes.

-On August 30, Hollywood Casino at Charles Town Races began taking sports bets.
+On August 30, 2018, Hollywood Casino at Charles Town Races began taking sports bets.
 This made West Virginia the fifth US state to allow single-game sports bets since the US Supreme Court struck down PASPA.

 District of Columbia (Washington D.C.)